Swingwing777/bustertodo/README.md

 * [Vue Draggable] - Draggable Package.
 * [Heroku] or [GitHUb] - Hosting.
 * [Dillinger] - The Last Markdown Editor ever.
-* And of course 'To Do!'' itself is open source on [GitHub].
+* And of course 'To Do!' itself is open source on [GitHub].
 ----
 ### Installation: